-be considered:

-General subject Reason for passing this resolution of each matter to in relation to each matter

-Ground under section 48(1) for the passing of this resolution

-Grow 1.
-Wellington Board appointments

-The information contained in this report relates to the proposed appointment of directors to Grow proceedings of the meeting Wellington. information would prejudice the proposed appointees' privacy by disclosing the fact that they are being considered as directors of the economic development region's agency.
-Greater Wellington has not been able to identify a public interest favouring disclosure of this persons). particular information in public proceedings of the meeting that would override the privacy of the individuals concerned.

-That the public conduct of the whole or the relevant part of the Release of this would be likely to result in the disclosure of information for which goodreason withholding would exist under section 7(2)(a) of the Local Government Official Information and Meetings Act 1987 (i.e to protect the privacy of natural
+General subject of each matter to be considered: Reason for passing this resolution in relation to each matter Ground under section 48(1) for the passing of this resolution 1.
+Proposed property purchases - Upper Hutt The information contained in this report relates to land purchase agreements.
+The agreements are not unconditional.
+The report outlines terms of the proposed purchases which may still be negotiated.
+Having this part of the meeting open to the public would disadvantage GWRC if further negotiations were to take place as it would reveal GWRC's negotiation strategy.
+GWRC has not been able to identify a public interest favouring disclosure of this particular information in public proceedings of the meeting that would override this prejudice.
+That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information for which good reason for withholding would exist under section 7(2)(i) of the Local Government Official Information and Meetings Act 1987 (i.e. to enable GWRC to carry out, without prejudice or disadvantage, negotiations).